Michael-Nesci/MEDiverse/README.md

 What makes it unique, however, is that it runs entirely on user-provided reviews; doctors on the database are rated according to this user data.
 It is easy for a clinic to proclaim that they are inclusive and welcoming, but patients with less than stellar experiences beg to differ; building a database of doctors and clinics that is based on what patients have to say about their personal experiences with healthcare providers thus ensures a more accurate picture of which medical establishments are truly inclusive and welcoming.

 MEDiverse also lets the patient search up the name of a doctor they are looking into in order to see what other patients are saying about them, allowing the patient to decide prior to booking an appointment whether a doctor is suitable for their needs or not - thus saving them the effort of a potential bad experience.

+--

+See the FINAL branch for backend code, and the MASTER branch for the frontend code!
+To run, open the index.html in MASTER in a browser of your choice.